 American Showa's business manager Robert Yamamoto's friendly personality and good English assured good relationships with residents, visitors, and workers in the 1990's.
 Harry Hayselden, grandson of the man who sold the land for development, worked for American Showa for 22 years.
 He said he mowed every day … “The greens and fairways were kept in excellent condition.”
 Nelson Young, who also helped on the grounds, explained that managing a golf course is really an agricultural project – raising and maintaining the proper grasses, keeping out weeds, fertilizing as needed, and watering.
 It takes a lot of water in an area where the volcanic soil is so porous and the winds are so drying.

 The Japanese company put a great deal of money and effort into trying to make a success of Discovery Harbour, but never could make ends meet.
 In the 1990's, when the Japanese economy was floundering, they sold lots at lowered prices to raise funds, but still were unable to run the business profitably.
 Discouraged, in 1992, they reduced their maintenance and management efforts, and the golf course quickly reflected the neglect.
 Homeowners prepared to take this problem to court as American Showa had contracted to properly maintain the golf course until 1994.
 The HOA contacted golf-course specialist Vernon Evangelista to evaluate the conditions and needs of the course.
 After careful assessment, he presented the HOA with a proposal of what had to be done to bring the course back to its former standard.
 The case was finally settled in 1996.
-American Showa maintain the golf course as it had been formerly groomed for an additional five years, free golf was given to all homeowners for five years, and the HOA was granted two building lots.
+American Showa maintain the golf course as it had been formerly groomed for an additional five years, free golf was given to all homeowners for five years, and the HOA was granted three building lots.

 A Japanese company, Discovery Harbour Holdings, owned by Iketa Satura, bought Discovery Harbour in 1999; the company president Gerald Wong managed the new enterprise.
 Mr. Wong continued to have the grounds of the golf course maintained but did not re-open the business.
 Unable to see a way to make a profit, he gradually sold the remaining house lots to cover the cost of maintenance.
 Dale Northup, who moved to Discovery with his wife Betty in 1999, volunteered to manage and maintain the golf course so residents and visitors could use it on a “donation” basis.
 Since it wasn't operated as a business, a fee couldn't be charged nor the money kept.
 Most people paid 5-dollars to play, and the money collected was donated to various local youth organizations.
 Dale volunteered in that way for seven years and raised $15,215.
 This method of operation ended in 2007 when Mr. Wong had to cut back on the mowing of the golf course and the golf carts were stolen.
 It was a sad day at Discovery Harbour.